rctzeng/NeurIPS2020-SCG/README.md

 All methods except SCG-R and KOCG should be exactly identical to our reported figures on real-world datasets in the paper.
  * The reason why re-running the baseline KOCG(KDD'16) might have slightly different result is because of its random initialization (roulette wheel selection).
 However, it is certain that their method results in much lower polarity scores than our SCG methods.
  * For the baseline SPONGE(AISTATS'19), we try both `unnormalized` and `symmetric normalized` normalization scheme in their SigNet implementation and report the best of the two in both real-world dataseta and synthetic m-SSBM networks.
+ * Note that we fix a bug in SCG-B (which does not affect main conclusion and even better in some situation), so the performance of SCG-B is slightly different to those reported in NeurIPS proceedings ([paper](https://proceedings.neurips.cc/paper/2020/file/7cc538b1337957dae283c30ad46def38-Paper.pdf), [appendix](https://proceedings.neurips.cc/paper/2020/file/7cc538b1337957dae283c30ad46def38-Supplemental.pdf)).